Technical issue on Brussels Airport's baggage system delays flights

 This morning, Brussels Airport faced a technical problem with its baggage system.
 “We quickly solved the problem, yet we might face delays throughout the day,” an airport spokesperson said to Belgian newspaper Het Laatste Nieuws.

-“Not a single flight was cancelled, but many flights have been delayed, we sincerely apologize to the passengers for the inconvenience and are doing everything we can to optimize the situation as soon as possible,” the airport added.
+“Not a single flight was cancelled, but many flights have been delayed, we sincerely apologise to the passengers for the inconvenience and are doing everything we can to optimise the situation as soon as possible,” the airport added.

 Due to a technical problem, baggage handling is disrupted.
 Some flights are delayed but no cancellations are recorded. #brusselsairport is doing everything in its power to resolve this issue as quickly as possible.
 Our apologies for the inconvenience.